How Am I Supposed to Live Without You: 1986 lawsuit

 Laura Branigan demoed songwriter Gary William Friedman's "Promise Me I'll Feel This Way Tomorrow", several years before she recorded "How Am I Supposed to Live Without You".
 Branigan did not meet the songwriters Michael Bolton and Doug James before the recording.
 In 1986, songwriter Friedman filed lawsuit against Branigan, the songwriters, and other parties involved in the recording, alleging that "How Am I Supposed to Live Without You" copied his song "Promise Me I'll Feel This Way Tomorrow".
-In her testimony of the August 5, 1986, trial, Branigan performed Bolton and James's song and two other songs recorded by various artists, "Will You Still Love Me Tomorrow" (recorded by Branigan for her 1984 album Self Control) and "MacArthur Park".
+In her testimony of the August 5, 1986, trial, Branigan performed Bolton and James's song and two other songs recorded by various artists, "Will You Love Me Tomorrow" (recorded by Branigan for her 1984 album Self Control) and "MacArthur Park".
 Toward the end of August 1986, juries of a New York federal court cleared the case defendants from the charges.

 Michael Bolton version

 Michael Bolton recorded a version of the song for his sixth studio album, Soul Provider (1989).
-The single reached number one on both the Billboard Hot 100 and Adult Contemporary charts and also won Bolton a Grammy Award for Best Male Pop Vocal Performance.
+The single reached number one on both the US Billboard Hot 100 and Adult Contemporary charts and also won Bolton a Grammy Award for Best Male Pop Vocal Performance.
 The release marked a turning point in Bolton's career.
 After years of being primarily known as a songwriter, the single got him recognition as a performer and made him a certified superstar.